hackdanismo/ngad/README.md

 - @eslint/eslintrc

 When the frontend application is running and the `client-api` server is running, the data should now be displayed on the frontend.

+## Routes
+Each client (company/organisation) uses a dynamic route/page - `src/app/clients/[id]/page.tsx` - to display information about the company.

+For example: `http://localhost:3000/clients/1` will display the first company/organisation that matches the ID of `1` in the database.

+The `client-api` has been updated with an endpoint to GET this data.